River Heights Elementary School Policies

 It is very important that we have updated emergency information for each child each year.
 Please go to Power School to update the information for your students.
 Click HERE This information is kept on file in case you need to be contacted, and to give us proper direction in case of an emergency.
 If any information changes during the school year, please let us know promptly so we can make the appropriate changes.
 Also change this information on the Power School site.
 Instructions to do this are HERE.
 Thank You.

 We appreciate the excellent cooperation and work of the PTA.
 We hope you will take the opportunity to join the PTA and help make this a very successful year at River Heights Elementary.
 If you have any questions about the PTA or you would like to help with the PTA, please contact our PTA president, Katie Norton.

 All coats, jackets, sweaters, boots, lunch boxes etc., should be identified with student names so we can identify lost articles.
 The school is not responsible for lost articles, however, we will try to assist with articles that can be identified.

 If your child becomes ill or is injured at school, we will make him/her as comfortable as possible and then call you immediately.
 If you cannot be reached, we will attempt to contact someone whom you have listed on your emergency card.

 All children are expected to be in attendance each day.
 Their success and our teachers’ ability to teach all of their students efficiently depends on it.
-Each day students are taught material that builds on the previous days lessons.
+Each day students are taught material that build on the previous days lessons.
 Absenteeism hinders a child’s progress and learning time for other children is shortened while a teacher has to spent individual time with a student to try and catch them up.
 Your child’s absence effects other students.
 Be judicious in the days your student miss from school.
 Please call the office if your child is going to be absent (753-4948) for that day.